fbradasc/HOB/README.md

 ##### Changes detection example

 ```
-// declare the specific message class
+// declare the specific HOB class
 //
-DECLARE_MESSAGE (
+HOBSTRUCT (
     ChemicalReactionM,
     42,
     (double, temp, 0.0d)
     (double, pres, 0.0d)
 )

-Message m;  // define a generic message object
+HOB m;  // define a generic HOB object

-ChemicalReactionM chemicalReaction; // define the specific message object
+ChemicalReactionM chemicalReaction; // define the specific HOB object

-// retrieve the message UID from the input stream
+// retrieve the HOB UID from the input stream
 //
 while (stream >> m)
 {
-    // deserialize the message content
+    // deserialize the HOB content
     //
     // NOTE:
     // the change status of all the fields is being reset by the deserialization